Four Corners

 Four Corners monument

-Four Corners Hours & Basic Info:
+Four Corners Hours and Basic Info

 The unique landmark is managed by the Navajo Nation and is open for visits from the public.
 Please visit the Navajo Nation official website for the latest information.

-Open
+Open Daily

 Closed

-• Thanksgiving Day (November 22)
+• Thanksgiving Day

-• Christmas Day (December 25)
+• Christmas Day

-• New Years Day (January 1)
+• New Years Day

-Four Corners Park: 928-871-6647
+Four Corners Park

-• Shiprock, NM - 33 miles
+• Shiprock, New Mexico: 33 miles

-• Cortez, CO - 40 miles
+• Cortez, Colorado: 40 miles

-• Bluff, UT - 65 miles
+• Bluff, Utah: 65 miles

-• Kayenta, AZ - 77 miles
+• Kayenta, Arizona: 77 miles

-• Monument Valley - 100 miles
+• Monument Valley: 100 miles

 The original marker, erected in 1912, was a simple cement pad placed after government surveys showed the location of the terminus of the four state boundaries.
 The monument was refurbished in 1992 with a bronze disk embedded in granite.
 Each of the state boundaries radiate from the disk and each state's seal rests within that state's boundary.

 This area has been home to native peoples for hundreds of years.
-Archaeologists have recorded numerous ancient Puebloan sites dating prior to AD 1300 throughout the Four Corners area.
+Archaeologists have recorded numerous ancient Puebloan sites dating prior to 1300 A.D. throughout the Four Corners area.

 How to Get Here